uakirmak/bioinformatics-course-project/README.md

 - DGE and PCE

-    In analysis folder, file ....r is for apply DGE and PCA to generate most significant transcripts from .h5 abundance files
+    In PCA_DGE_analysis folder, it contains R files for applying DGE and PCA to generate most significant transcripts from .h5 abundance files

 - ML Analysis

-    In analysis folder
+    In ML_analysis folder

     log2_transformed_1197_raw_transcripts.csv: 1197 raw transcripts